uservoice/uservoice-ios-sdk/README.md

 ## CocoaPods

-Alternatively, if you are using CocoaPods just add the following to your Podspec.
+Alternatively, if you are using CocoaPods just add the following to your Podfile.

     pod 'uservoice-iphone-sdk', '~> 3.0'